 The statute also identifies circumstances under which a custodial parent may seek to continue child support beyond a child’s 19th birthday via a written request.
 Those circumstances include:

-- The child being enrolled in high school or another secondary educational program
+- The child being enrolled in high school or other secondary educational program;

-- The child having a physical or mental disability as determined by a federal or state agency that existed prior to the child’s reaching the age of 19 and requires continued child support
+- The child having a physical or mental disability as determined by a federal or state agency that existed prior to the child’s reaching the age of 19 and requires continued child support; or

 Although any of these events may result in a child support obligation continuing beyond a child reaching the age of 19, the new statute implements a firm cap terminating child support upon a child reaching the age of 23.